01-edu/Branch-AI/one_md_per_day_format/projects/project1/project1.md

 - `scripts` contains python file(s) that perform(s) the feature engineering, the model's training and prediction on the test set.
 It could also be one single Jupyter Notebook.
 It has to be commented to help the reviewers understand the approach and run the code without any bugs.

+- **Submit your predictions on the Kaggle's competition platform**.
+Check your ranking and score in the leaderboard.

 ### Scores